Microlocs 101: 5 Stages and Micro Locs Maintenance

 When starting microlocs with interlocking, it’s basically a locking technique whereby the end of the hair is pulled through the root to tighten the hair all the way to the scalp.
 This technique can be done with a tool or with just your fingers.

-Interlocking is a technique that can be used to start and maintain any texture of your hair because it reinforces the hair to stay in place and prevent unraveling.
+Interlocking is a technique that can be used to start and maintain any texture of your hair because it reinforces the hair to stay in place and prevents unraveling.
 This method is quite useful for people who have relaxed, permed, or chemically treated hair.

 Two-Strand Twists Micro Locs